 The approximately 3,500 food service operators, retail food establishments, and temporary, vending, and mobile food outlets in Summit County rely on safe food handling to protect the public.
 Safe food practices are a major priority for Summit County Public Health (SCPH).
 However, before the recent revision, the food defense preparedness and response program could not adequately carry out the competencies deemed essential for responding to complaints and outbreaks with foodborne illness implications.
-As a result, the Food Safety and Recreation Unit of Abigail R. Zindren1, T. Burford2 1Centers for Disease Control and Prevention; Akron, OH 2Summit County Public Health; Akron, OH
+As a result, the Food Safety and Recreation Unit of

 SCPH initiated a plan in 2011 to improve alignment with the FDA Voluntary National Retail Food Regulatory Program Standards.
-The FDA Program Standards are intended to reduce, or even eliminate, illness and death from food produced at the retail level2.
+The FDA Program Standards are intended to reduce, or even eliminate, illness and death from food produced at the retail level.
 SCPH used principles and ideas from Standard 5, Foodborne Illness and Food Defense Preparedness and Response, as a template to improve its foodborne illness program.